Jim Dinning: Political history

 Bachelor of Commerce honours degree from Queen's University in 1974.
 He also earned a Master's degree in Public Administration from Queen's in 1977.

 Elected in the riding of Calgary-Shaw in 1986, Dinning held the riding until 1993.
 During this time he served in a variety of positions within the provincial government.
 He was the Minister of Community and Occupational Health from 1986 to 1988, the Minister of Education from 1988 to 1992, and he served as the Provincial Treasurer from 1992 to 1997.

 In 2006, Dinning ran for leadership of the Progressive Conservative Association of Alberta party.
 Dinning ultimately lost the party election to Ed Stelmach as a result of a second ballot vote on December 2, 2006.
 During much of the campaign, he held at least a 20-point lead over his closest competitor and over a 40-point lead on Stelmach.

-Today he serves as a corporate director, advisor and consultant to various companies, not-for-profits and governments.
+Today he is a corporate director, advisor and consultant to various companies, not-for-profits and governments.